konstantinB1/portfolio/myblog/readme.md

 * Username and password are: admin@example.com, with password 123456
 * Play around with posts a little bit

-### Files Note
-*bootstrapper.sh - vagrant provisioning file

 ### Author note
-Since this website was serving as personal practice with some possibility that it will go online, many modifications are not implemented, such as comments control, admin modification etc.
+Since this website was serving as personal practice with some possibility that it will go online, many modifications are not implemented, such as comments control, user registration, admin modification etc.